 While I was looking into Toni Clark’s case, I came across this one.
 It’s also in the San Francisco Bay area.
 A truly sad and horrifying story.

-On the night of February 3, 1983, an unidentified man broke into the apartment of Ora Owens in Menlo Park.
-California and severely beat her.
+SAN FRANCISCO — On Feb.
+3, 1983, an unidentified man broke into Ora Owens’s Pierce Road apartment in Menlo Park and severely beat her.

-Ora’s four-year-old son Mitchell during the attack and walked into the same room.
+During the attack, Ora’s son Mitchell Deon Owens, 4, entered the same room.
 Ora screamed at her son to run just before the attacker strangled her and left her for dead.
-Her other two sons were there, but they slept through the attack.
+Her other two sons, Antoine, 7, and Marte, 1, were there but slept through the attack.

-Little Mitchell was nowhere to be found and has not been seen since.
+Mitchell was nowhere to be found and has not been seen since.
 Police acting on a tip searched Dumbarton Bridge and the waters for two hours but found no sign of the boy.

-On the same day of the attack, a man dressed in a police uniform knocked on her door and asked about a report she made on a stolen purse.
-The Menlo Park Police Department has no record of an officer going to the Owens house that day.
+On the day of Owens’s attack, a man dressed in a police uniform knocked on her door and asked about a report she had made on a stolen purse.
+The Menlo Park Police Department has no record of an officer going to Owens’s house that day.

-Following her attack and Mitchell’s disappearance, Ora began receiving telephone calls from an unidentified man who threatened to kidnap her and her other two children as well.
-It has not been confirmed whether or not the calls were related to Mitchell’s disappearance.
+Owens received several telephone calls from an unidentified man who threatened to kidnap her and her other two children.
+Police could not confirm whether or not the calls were related to Mitchell’s disappearance.

-Ora has criticized the police department in how they handled the investigation.
-She believes the police didn’t look hard enough for Mitchell because the family was black and poor.
+Owens blasted the police for how they handled the investigation.
+She believes the police did not search hard enough for her son because the family was black and poor.